 A Wild and Scenic Opportunity

-As summer conditions allow, tours begin at 11:30 am on Friday and Saturday at the Hiouchi Information Center in Redwood National and State Parks, where rangers will provide a brief orientation, basic safety information, and essential paddling skills.
-After being fitted for lifejackets and helmets, participants then shuttle to the Forks put-in and boat launch in Smith River National Recreation Area (see important logistics requirements below).
+As summer conditions allow, Smith River Kayak Tours will begin at 12 pm on Mondays, Tuesdays, and Wednesdays at the Hiouchi Visitor Center in Redwood National and State Parks.
+Park rangers will provide a brief orientation, including safety information and essential paddling skills.
+After being fitted for lifejackets and helmets, participants then shuttle to the Forks put-in and boat launch in the Smith River National Recreation Area (see important logistics requirements below).

 Requirements for Participation

+To ensure diverse participation, groups larger than four individuals cannot be accommodated.
 Participants must be at least 10 years old and able to swim in moving water.
-Each Individual between ages 10-17 must be accompanied by an adult parent/guardian 18 years old or older with whom they will occupy a kayak in tandem.
+Each individual between ages 10-17 must be accompanied by an adult parent/guardian each and can only occupy a kayak in tandem with an adult 18 years old or older.
 Participants must weigh no less than 50 lbs (23 kg) and no more than 220 lbs (100 kg).

-Lifejackets and helmets will be provided and must be worn at all times while in and around water.
-Personally owned helmets, lifejackets, kayaks, and paddles will not be allowed.
+Lifejackets and helmets will be provided and must be worn at all times.
+Personally owned paddling gear will not be allowed.

-Each individual (or parent/guardian) must read and sign the Visitor's Acknowledgment of Risk, acknowledging the rules, risks, and requirements of this activity.
+Each participant (or parent/guardian) must read and sign a Visitor's Acknoledgement of Risk.

-Attendance at the introductory presentation of basic safety information and essential paddling skills is also required.
-Don’t be late!
+Attendance at the presentation of basic safety information and essential paddling skills at the start of each tour is also required for continued participation.
+Don't be late!

 How To Sign-Up

 For a safe and enjoyable experience, only a limited number of participants can be accommodated on each tour.
-Space is available on a first come-first served basis, only.
-Visitors can sign-up for a scheduled tour no sooner than two days and no later than one hour before scheduled tour start time.
-Each participant must sign-up, in person, at Hiouchi Information Center (1 mile west of Hiouchi, Calif. on U.S. 199, open 9 am–5 pm daily); reservations by telephone, email, or fax will not be accepted.
+Space is available on a first come-first served basis, only; reservations by telephone, email, or fax will not be accepted.

 Programs may be cancelled at any time for safety.